GerHobbelt/keymaster/README.markdown

 By default, when an `INPUT`, `SELECT` or `TEXTAREA` element is focused, Keymaster doesn't process any shortcuts.

-You can change this by overwriting `key.filter` with a new function.
+You can change this by overwriting `keymaster.filter` with a new function.
 This function is called before Keymaster processes shortcuts, with the keydown event as argument.

 If your function returns false, then the no shortcuts will be processed.